HKBUSeanTYH/ATMSS/README.md

 Instructions:
 ```
+(Extra info can be found at this link: https://openjfx.io/openjfx-docs/)
+Optional: From link above, download JavaFX.

+Referring to link above, import the modules and library for JavaFX.
+Detailed instructions can be found under JavaFX and IntelliJ

 click Build (next to Refactor and Run) and Build Project (Ctrl+F9).
 After that,
 Run ATMSSEmulatorStarter.java.
 After all the GUIs pop up, you can insert a
 card.
 This will prompt TouchDisplay to change screen to prompt for PIN as well